 Judge Taylor has served as a Court of Appeals judge since he was first elected in November 2003.
 He was the court's chief judge for two years, from July 1, 2010, to June 30, 2012.

-He was first elected in November 2003 to serve as as the Court of Appeals judge from the 2nd Appellate District, which is composed of Barren, Breckinridge, Bullitt, Daviess, Grayson, Hancock, Hardin, Hart, Henderson, LaRue, Meade, Ohio, Union and Warren counties.
-He was re-elected twice, in November 2006 and November 2014, to full eight-year terms.
+He was elected to serve as as the Court of Appeals judge from the 2nd Appellate District, which is composed of Barren, Breckinridge, Bullitt, Daviess, Grayson, Hancock, Hardin, Hart, Henderson, LaRue, Meade, Ohio, Union and Warren counties.
+He has been re-elected twice, in November 2006 and November 2014, to full eight-year terms.

 Judge Taylor previously practiced law in Owensboro for more than 20 years and was a sole practitioner from 1990 until his election to the Court of Appeals.

 Judge Taylor has a Bachelor of Science degree from Murray State University and a Master of Public Administration degree from Memphis State University.
 He earned his law degree from the University of Louisville Louis D. Brandeis School of Law, graduating with honors in 1982.
 He is a 1971 graduate of Elizabethtown High School.

 He is a member of the Kentucky Judicial Conduct Commission as one of six judges chosen statewide to serve on the commission.
 He previously served on the Judicial Ethics Committee from 2012-2016.
 He is also a member of the Judicial Workload Assessment Committee and is a former member of the Judicial Branch Compensation Commission.